GStreamer/gstreamer/markdown/frequently-asked-questions/troubleshooting.md

 # Troubleshooting GStreamer

 > Some application is telling me that I am missing a plug-in.
-What do I do ?
+What do I do?

 Well, start by checking if you really are missing the plug-in.